-In the next phase of research, the city's director of economic development spent a day on a busy downtown street, counting people and noting if they were on bikes, walking dogs, using crosswalks, and otherwise using public spaces.
+In the next phase of research,

+development spent a day on a busy downtown street, counting people and noting if they were on bikes, walking dogs, using crosswalks, and otherwise using public spaces.

 The result was a mobility plan that calls for an integrated system of bike lanes, busways, train stations, trolley routes, sidewalks, and roads.
 Bike sharing and car sharing play a prominent role, and the plan calls for streets to be shaded during the day and well-lit at night.